-Chances are that, if you are doing a masters, you did pretty well in your undergraduate degree.
-However, the set of skills you need to navigate through your masters is slightly different.
-Here’s some advice from both sides of the degree; previous masters student Meredith and The University of Manchester’s Professor Ian Scott.
+The skills you need to navigate through your masters is slightly different than when you studied as an undergraduate.
+Here’s some advice from both sides of the degree – previous masters student Meredith and The University of Manchester’s Professor Ian Scott.

 Making the transition

 Compared to my undergrad degree, my master’s was like entering a foreign country.
 To be fair, I literally was entering a foreign country (shoutout to other international postgrad students).

 I was surprised by how independent my degree was.
 I had to complete lots of reading and writing in near-complete solitude.
 With fewer check-ins, I had to take it upon myself to set my schedule and seek help when I needed it.

 For starters, I recommend getting a good diary and treating it as your personal bible.
 Pencil in deadlines, assign yourself daily tasks, and organise your work in manageable chunks.

 This keeps you accountable for all your independent work, avoids last-minute breakdowns, and gives you plenty of time to seek guidance and feedback before submitting your final product.